Jobs & the Economy

 America’s energy policies are of grave importance to both our national security and economy.
 With skyrocketing energy prices hurting families and stifling business in this already tough economy, we need to put everything on the table when it comes to creating a comprehensive energy policy that creates jobs here at home, ends our dependence on foreign oil and keeps America competitive in the global economy.
 Kansas is uniquely situated to become a leader in energy production with our vast wind, solar and land resources.
 I will work with Kansas delegation, the House Energy Action Team and the Committee on Energy and Commerce to harness this potential.

-I believe that our healthcare system is in need of reforms that improve the quality of patient care and ensure affordable and accessible coverage for all Americans.
-I believe Congress should work to enact comprehensive legislation which would:
+I believe our healthcare system is in need of reforms that improve the quality of patient care and ensure affordable and accessible coverage for all Americans.
+Congress should work to enact comprehensive legislation which would:

 • Allow Americans who keep their employer-based coverage to keep the tax exclusion on health benefits.